-College Success Center
+College Success & Student Transitions

-The College Success Center supports students' needs as they persist towards their academic goals and develop into lifelong learners.
-Students may visit with the College Success Center for individual academic coaching sessions, advising sessions, and/or group advising sessions.
-All students are encouraged to visit the College Success Center if they have academic issues or experience barriers to their college attendance.
+The College Success & Student Transitions Department supports students' needs as they persist towards their academic goals and develop into lifelong learners.
+Students may visit with a success coach for individual academic coaching sessions, advising sessions, and/or group advising sessions.
+All students are encouraged to visit a success coach if they have academic issues or experience barriers to their college attendance.

-The College Success Center also offers college success courses (ACA 111, ACA 115, ACA 122) that students typically take during their first semester in college.
+The College Success & Student Transitions Department also offers college success courses (ACA 111, ACA 115, ACA 122) that students typically take during their first semester in college.
 These courses are designed to help students learn to navigate the college process and accomplish their goals.
 During the class, students will create individualized college success plans helping them to map their path towards a success career.

-The College Success Center is located in the Miriello Building on the Lillington Campus, on the second floor of Building 2 on the Pittsboro Campus, and in Hockaday Hall on the Sanford Campus.
+Success coaches are located in the Miriello Building on the Lillington Campus, on the second floor of Building 2 on the Pittsboro Campus, and in Science Building (within the AAC) as well as academic buildings on the Sanford Campus.